7DSMeliodas/Userbot/README.md

 !cclean = Kicks all deletes account (if they have less permissions than you)

+?d = Reply to a messages to delete it

 ###	BlackWWHelper.py
 .sg = Start a game